Hyperparameter Optimization in Regression Learner App

 |Number of grid divisions

 |When you use grid search, set a positive integer as the

 number of values the app tries for each numeric hyperparameter.

 The app ignores this value for categorical hyperparameters.
 The

 After specifying which model hyperparameters to optimize and setting any additional optimization options (optional), train your optimizable model.
-On the Regression Learner tab, in the Training section, click Train.
+On the Learn tab, in the Train section, click Train All and select Train Selected.
 The app creates a Minimum MSE Plot that it updates as the optimization runs.

 The minimum mean squared error (MSE) plot displays the following information: